-- The parenthetical citation should always appear in parentheses at the end of your sentence, regardless of the location of the quote within the sentence.
+- The MLA in-text citation should always appear in parentheses at the end of your sentence, regardless of the location of the quote within the sentence.

 - If the source does not use page numbers, do not include a number in the parenthetical citation.

 - If the source does not have an author’s name, you should use the title of the work or the first item listed in the full reference in the parenthetical citation instead.

 - Punctuation such as periods, commas, and semicolons are placed after the parenthetical citation.

 When quoting up to three short lines of poetry, indicate breaks in verse by placing a forward slash at the end of each verse line.
 A space should precede and follow the slash.
 If there is a stanza break within the quotation, indicate this with a double slash ( // ).